mcktrjn/viewpoint/readme.md

 #### [validateStory](src/helpers/validateStory.ts)

 All data (stories) coming from the Firestore database is fetched using the [useData](src/hooks/useData.ts) custom hook.
-The received data is then processed in the [useStructure](src/hooks/useStructure.tsx) custom hook, where it is separated into individual sections.
-However, before this happens, the data must go through validation in the [validateStory](src/helpers/validateStory.ts) helper function.
+Received data is then processed in the [useStructure](src/hooks/useStructure.tsx) custom hook, where it is separated into individual sections.
+However, before this happens, data must go through validation in the [validateStory](src/helpers/validateStory.ts) helper function.
 This function checks whether each individual value of each individual record (story) in the database is correctly defined (or defined at all).
 If not, the [validateStory](src/helpers/validateStory.ts) function assigns it a save value to prevent the app from crashing and prints a warning or error message to the console.

 #### [modifyText](src/helpers/modifyText.ts)

 Each paragraph in the app goes through the [Markdown](src/components/Markdown/Markdown.tsx) component.
 In this component, plain text (such as this [placeholderText](https://github.com/mcktrjn/viewpoint/blob/77abee5e5c8402e81a8b896ceca8add48fc40364/src/constants.ts#L39-L85)) is split into tags, to which [styles](src/components/Markdown/Markdown.module.scss) are then applied.
-However, before this happens, text must be modified by the [modifyText](src/helpers/modifyText.ts) helper function, which prevents typographic errors such as short words (conjunctions) left at the end of lines and single word left on the last line.
-This function splits text into an array of words, iterates through its elements, and depending on the [condition](https://github.com/mcktrjn/viewpoint/blob/77abee5e5c8402e81a8b896ceca8add48fc40364/src/helpers/modifyText.ts#L32-L33), combines words with either regular space or non-breaking space into new modified text.
-Simultaneously, it checks whether the current length of the modified text does not exceed the specified number of characters.
+However, before this happens, text must be modified by the [modifyText](src/helpers/modifyText.ts) helper function, which prevents typographic errors such as short words (conjunctions) left at the end of lines and single words left on the last lines.
+This function splits text into an array of words, iterates through its elements, and depending on the [condition](https://github.com/mcktrjn/viewpoint/blob/77abee5e5c8402e81a8b896ceca8add48fc40364/src/helpers/modifyText.ts#L32-L33), combines words with either regular space or non-breaking space into a new modified text.
+Simultaneously, it checks whether the current length of the modified text does not exceed a specified number of characters.

 #### [Page](src/components/Page/Page.tsx)